dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_reformulating.rst

 To express a constraint that variable :math:`z` should be 1 if either or both of variables :math:`x1` or :math:`x2` are one, you can use an OR gate.
-Ocean software's :std:doc:`dimod <oceandocs:docs_dimod/sdk_index>` package provides functionality for creating BQMs from Boolean logic:
+Ocean software's :ref:`dimod <index_dimod>` package provides functionality for creating BQMs from Boolean logic:

 >>> from dimod.generators import or_gate
 >>> from dimod import ExactSolver